Selkirkshire

-Selkirkshire or the County of Selkirk is a historic county and registration county of Scotland.
-It borders Peeblesshire to the west, Midlothian to the north, Roxburghshire to the east, and Dumfriesshire to the south.
+Selkirkshire (or the County of Selkirk) is a historic county and registration county of Scotland.
+It borders Peeblesshire to the west, Midlothian (historic) to the north, Roxburghshire to the east, and Dumfriesshire to the south.
 It derives its name from its county town, the royal burgh of Selkirk.
 The county was historically also known as Ettrick Forest.

 Unlike many historic counties, Selkirkshire does not have its own lieutenancy area, but forms part of the Roxburgh, Ettrick and Lauderdale lieutenancy area.

 History

 Statue of Sir Walter Scott, sheriff of the county, outside old courthouse in Selkirk.

-In the 1st Century AD Selkirk formed part of the lands of the native people who hunted it rather than settled there.
-Neither the Romans, Angles, or the Saxons cleared much of the forestry there and for centuries Selkirk was known for its forest coverage.
+During the 1st century AD, the area that later became Selkirkshire was inhabited primarily by communities who used the land for hunting rather than permanent settlement.
+The Romans, Angles and Saxons made relatively little impact on the area's extensive woodland, and for centuries it was known for its forests.
+The area was consequently also known as Ettrick Forest, and under the Scottish kings the forest was regarded as a royal hunting ground.
+Neither the Romans, Angles, nor the Saxons cleared much of the forestry there and for centuries Selkirk was known for its forest coverage.
 Indeed, an alternative name for the county was Ettrick Forest.
 Under the Scottish kings the forest was regarded as Royal.
 Despite this it was not until the reign of James V that sheriffs were appointed to administer the county on the Crown's behalf.
 During the military occupation of Scotland by Edward I of England, the forest was granted to the Earl of Gloucester.